aria42/aria42.github.io/_posts/2010-09-19-clojure-unsupervised-part-of-speech-tagger-explained.md

 <h3>Dirichlet Distributions</h3>

 Once we have the <code>counter</code> abstraction, it's very straightforward to build a probability distribution; all the distributions here are over a finite number of possible events.
 This kind of distribution is called a <a href="http://en.wikipedia.org/wiki/Multinomial_distribution">multinomial</a>.
 Here, we use a <code>DiricheltMultinomial</code> which represent the a multinomial drawn from the symmetric <a href="http://en.wikipedia.org/wiki/Dirichlet_distribution">Dirichlet distribution</a>, which essentially means that all outcomes are given "fake" counts to smooth the probabilities (i.e., ensure no probability becomes zero or too small).
-The kinds of things we want to do with a distribution, simply include asking for the log-probability[ref]To guard against numerical underflow, we work primarily with log-probabilities.[/ref] and making a weighted observation which changes the probabilities the distribution produces.
+The kinds of things we want to do with a distribution, simply include asking for the log-probability[^underflow] and making a weighted observation which changes the probabilities the distribution produces.
 Here's the code.
 I'll give more explanation and examples after:

-[gist id="587021"]
+{% gist 587021 %}

 <b>Paragraph can be safely skipped</b>: The probabilities we need from the <code>DirichletMultinomial</code> are actually the "predictive" probabilities obtained from integrating out the Dirichelt parameters.
 Specifically, suppose  we have a distribution with $$n$$ possible event outcomes and  assume the multinomial over these $$n$$ events are drawn $$\theta \sim Dirichlet(n, \alpha)$$.
 Without observing any data, all $$n$$ outcomes are equally likely.
 Now, suppose we have observed data $$\mathbf{X}$$ and that $$n_i$$ is the number of times, we have observed the $$i$$th outcome in $$\mathbf{X}$$.
 Then, we want the probability of a new event $$e^*$$ given the observed data,